brijeshneoxl/neome-widget/readme.md

 <a href="https://www.jsdelivr.com/package/npm/ua-parser-js"><img src="https://data.jsdelivr.com/v1/package/npm/@neomeprealpha/widget/badge" alt="cdn downloads"></a>
 </p>

-# Neome Widget
+# Neome virtual assistant

 Messaging + Excel + Drive = Accessible and affordable automation.

 Neome is a conversational automation platform built for enterprises of any size, from one person to ten thousand.

-Neome widget is javascript library which helps you to integrate neome app in your project.
+Neome virtual assistant is javascript library which helps you to integrate neome app in your project.

 * Demo      : https://www.orgbeat.com/docs/task-list/try-it